 "Music and other forms of art are by far the most effective kind of social-work that exists.
 A single, nameless one-hit wonder brings more comfort to the world than almost any single psychologist can hope to in a lifetime." --Ian Brennan

 Ian Brennan is a GRAMMY-winning producer (Best World Music 2011) with three other GRAMMY-nominated records (Best World Music 2015, Best Traditional Folk-2006 and 2007).
-He is also the author of five books.
-His fifth book, Silenced by Sound was published in the fall of 2019.
+His seventh book, Muse-Sick: a music manifesto in fifty-nine notes was published in October 2021.

-He has produced twenty-five international records in the past decade from across four continents including the countries of Rwanda, Tanzania, South Sudan, Cambodia, Romania, Pakistan, and Ghana.
+He has produced over forty international records in the past decade across five continents including the countries of Rwanda, Tanzania, South Sudan, Cambodia, Romania, Pakistan, Ghana., Comoros, and Djibouti.

 In the studio, he has worked with the likes of Ramblin' Jack Elliott, Kyp Malone & Tunde Adebimpe (TV on the Radio, Rain Machine), Flea, Tinariwen, Lucinda Williams, David Hidalgo (Los Lobos), Nels Cline (Wilco), DJ Bonebrake & John Doe (X, the Knitters), Corin Tucker (Sleater-Kinney), Peter Case, Bill Frisell, the Dirty Dozen Brass Band, Jonathan Richman, Richard Thompson, and more.